This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 you get a highly scalable and available data store.
 The cost is that these are complicated distributed systems, and

-that comes with a number of challenges, as you’ll see in the next section.
+that comes with challenges, as you’ll see in the next section.
 For now, I’ll just say that, in the pursuit

 of scalability and high availability, most NoSQL data stores sacrifice key features from relational databases, such as

-ACID transactions, referential integrity, and a flexible query language (SQL) that supports joins.
+ACID transactions, referential integrity, and flexible query languages that support joins.

 For some use cases, this was too many sacrifices, which led to the creation of a new breed of relational database in